DanielSan-01/csInvTracker/readmeMDs/BULK_IMPORT_GUIDE.md

 ## Troubleshooting

 **"User with ID X not found"**
-- Check your user ID: `sqlite3 backend/csInvTracker.db "SELECT * FROM Users;"`
+- Check your user ID: `psql "postgresql://postgres:postgres@localhost:5432/csinvtracker" -c 'SELECT "Id","SteamId" FROM "Users";"'`
 - Update `userId` in the JSON file

 **"Skin not found: [name]"**
 - The skin might not be in the catalog
 - Try a different name variation
-- Check available skins: `sqlite3 backend/csInvTracker.db "SELECT Name FROM Skins WHERE Name LIKE '%PARTIAL_NAME%';"`
+- Check available skins:
+  `psql "postgresql://postgres:postgres@localhost:5432/csinvtracker" -c 'SELECT "Name" FROM "Skins" WHERE "Name" ILIKE ''%PARTIAL_NAME%'';'`

 **Backend not responding**
 - Make sure backend is running: `cd backend && dotnet run`